CONNECT TO THE BEST OF CARTAGENA, COLOMBIA

 LA MULATA

 This place is a Cartagena icon for a reason.
 Traditional home-style Cartagena cooking, beautiful presentation, warm service, colourful ambience, fair prices and a through-and-through local vibe.
 Actually that was a lot of reasons.
 If you want to taste unapologetically Cartagena cuisine done right, this is the place.
 The menu has a focus on seafood such as the traditional whole fried fish with coconut rice or the seafood casserole, but also a range of other meat options, and even a couple of veggie and vegan dishes.
 If you haven't tried the famous " limonada de coco" yet, this is one of the best versions in the city.
 And we definitely recommend toasting the fact you are on holidays with the bargain-priced and delicious cocktails.
-Lunch-time is the most local time, but La Mulata is also now open nights (with a slightly different menu).
+Lunch-time is the most local time, but La Mulata is also now open nights (with a slightly different menu -- I would recommend lunch though).

 FANCY PANTS